All Posts

 Meten is Weten: How Installing Plausible on My Hugo Blog Led to a Three-Node BGP ECMP Varnish DaemonSet

 It started with a single, innocent question: does anyone actually read this?
-I’d been running this Hugo blog for a while, writing posts about the homelab, the cluster, the occasionally catastrophic self-inflicted incidents.

 The AI That Monitored Your Cluster Just Brought It Down

-“Why can’t I see the new photos?”
 That’s how the outage started.
 Not with a PagerDuty alert or a Grafana dashboard turning red, but with a casual question from my wife.
+I was already deep in the weeds debugging a glitch in Nextcloud Talk, but as I tried to refresh my own dashboard, the latency didn’t just spike—it vanished.
+Immich was gone.
+Mail was gone.
+The search index was a black hole.

 cluster-shepherd: The AI Ops Agent That Actually Knows Your Cluster